-Nissan reported Tuesday that its April sales were up 23 percent over last year.
+Toyota and Nissan each reported Tuesday morning that June sales were up over last year.

 Toyota sales were up 14 percent; Nissan’s rose 12.9 percent.

 Last month had one more selling day than June 2012.

 Nissan’s U.S. sales set a June record, with 104,124 units.
 Nissan Division sales also set a June record, with 95,010 units sold.
 That represents a 16.1 percent increase over last June.

 Sales of the Altima, which is made in Canton, were up 23 percent to 26,902 units, also a June record.

 For the first half of 2013, Toyota sold 1,108,791 units on one less selling day than the first half of 2012.
 That represents a 6.7 percent increase on a daily selling rate basis.
 Unadjusted, sales were up 6 percent year over year.

 “The auto industry led the economic recovery through the first half of 2013, kicking off a strong summer selling season, which we expect will carry into the second half of the year,” said Bill Fay, Toyota Division group vice president and general manager.
 “Sales in June were solid, and demand didn’t skip a beat.
 Customers are already showing an interest in the all-new Corolla, our hybrid lineup had its best-ever June and Camry topped 35,000 units.”